 Now that you have some basic information about Universal Orlando and how to go about designing your own touring plans, let us explain how the next part of this process works.

-Below, you will find links to the OI Priority List for each of the two theme parks, which will tell you what the most popular attractions are at each one.
+Below, you will find links to the OI Priority List for each of the three theme parks, which will tell you what the most popular attractions are at each one.
 With this knowledge, you can design your own touring plan, taking into consideration the interests of the people you are traveling with, so that you do the stuff at the top of the OI Priority Lists first thing in the morning or later on in the evening.

 OI Universal Center » Universal Orlando touring plans